What is an apprenticeship?

 • Not already be in full-time education at the point of enrolment

-• Not already have a qualification at the same level or above in the discipline that you want to study
+• Not already hold a qualification at the same level or above in the discipline that you want to study

 If you do not live in England, check out Apprenticeship options in Scotland, Wales or Northern Ireland.